-- The Buddha's hands overlap each other with his right hand resting on top of the fingers of his left hand with both palms facing up.
+- Both of the Buddha's palms are facing upward, and his right hand is resting on top of the fingers of his left hand.
+The Buddha's hands are interlaced with each other.

-- The thumb tips touch each other to form an oval, symbolizing the turning of one's attention inward.
+- The point of one thumb presses against the tip of the other thumb to form an oval, which represents directing one's attention inward.

 Laughing Buddha is a robust, bald man with a pot belly.
 The model for this Buddha was a jolly Buddhist monk, Hotei, from around the late tenth century AD.